Schneider Electric Modicon Controllers M241, M251, M258, and LMC058

 The following products have reached End of Life with no planned fix: Modicon Controllers M258, Modicon Controllers LMC058.
 Apply the following compensating controls:

-HARDENINGImplement network segmentation to isolate Modicon controllers from untrusted or public networks
+HARDENINGImplement network segmentation to isolate controllers from public internet and untrusted networks

-HARDENINGUse encrypted communication links (HTTPS) and VPN tunnels for any remote access to controllers
+HARDENINGUse VPN for any required remote access to controllers

 API: /api/v1/advisories/47265982-f9b3-41bf-9281-49f78a1960ab